 Talking to an academic advisor helps you learn more about medical schools in Maryland and provides an opportunity to ask questions.
 You can typically make an appointment through a school’s website.
 Talking to alumni can also be a great way to learn more and demonstrate your passion for the school.

 Medical schools in Maryland are competitive: John Hopkins’ and UMD med school’s acceptance rates are below 7%.
 You should go above and beyond to have an advantage over other applicants

-Building up your pre-med resume by working in clinical settings and volunteering is a great way to improve your profile.
+Building up your pre-med resume by working in clinical settings is a great way to improve your profile, as well as volunteering.
 You can also improve your application by taking more than only the required prerequisite courses.